$SU(2)_L$ deconstruction and flavour (non)-universality: 2-site Model

 The massless eigenstate corresponds to the SM gauge boson $W_{\mu}^{(0)}$, with a universal coupling

-to SM $SU(2)_L$ doublets, independently if they are doublets of $SU(2)_1$ or $SU(2)_2$ prior to the breaking.\footnote{To get fermions which are doublets of $SU(2)_L$, they must be charged under only one of the two $SU(2)_i$ before the breaking.} In addition there is a massive $SU(2)_L$ triplet $W^{\prime(0)}_{\mu}\sim({\bf 1},{\bf 3})_0$, with squared mass $M_{W^{\prime}}^2=\Lambda^2(g_1^2+g_2^2)$ and couplings
+to SM $SU(2)_L$ doublets, independently if they are doublets of $SU(2)_1$ or $SU(2)_2$ prior to the breaking.\footnote{To get fermions which are doublets of $SU(2)_L$, they must be charged under only one of the two $SU(2)_i$ before the breaking.} In addition there is a massive $SU(2)_L$ triplet $W^{\prime(0)}_{\mu}\sim({\bf 1},{\bf 3})_0$, with squared mass $M_{W^{\prime}}^2=\frac{\Lambda^2}{4}(g_1^2+g_2^2)$ and couplings

 where $g^{\prime}_{1(2)}$ is the coupling to fields located in the first (second) site prior to the breaking.
 As a convention, we fix the sign of the coupling of $g^{\prime}_{2}$ to be positive, which fixes $g^{\prime}_{1}$ to be negative.
+Interestingly, $g^{\prime}_1 g^{\prime}_2=-g_L^2$, making impossible to decouple the massive triplet simultaneously from both sites.

 The interactions between the massive vector triplet and the SM fields can be parametrised by the Lagrangian

 where $\sigma_a$ are the Pauli matrices and we have assumed a $U(2)_q$ flavour symmetry for the light LH quarks to evade the stringent flavour bounds in the light families.
 The different couplings depend on how we arrange the families among the two sites that we discuss next.